-The Shapiro Library is committed to providing an environment that is conductive to study as well as welcoming to all users.
+The Shapiro Library is committed to providing an environment that is conducive to study as well as welcoming to all users.
 All library staff and users of the library should respect the rights of others and refrain from making excessive noise while using the Shapiro Library.

 Quiet conversation among people studying together in a group is acceptable except in areas designated for quiet study; however, people should keep their voices down.

-Study and Conference Rooms
+Study and conference rooms:

 In order to provide a space for individuals looking to work without the distraction of conversation, the Third Floor of the Wolak Library Learning Commons has been designated as a Quiet Floor.
 Additionally, the Carol West Reading Room located on the Third Floor of the Wolak Library Learning Commons is designated as a Quiet Study Room.
 This means absolutely no talking or group work is permitted in these areas and cellular phones should be turned off.